Acute Pet Urgent Care in Montclair, NJ

 When to Seek Acute Care

 Determining when your pet needs immediate medical attention versus when you can wait for regular business hours can be challenging.
-Trust your instincts as a pet owner—you know your animal’s normal behavior and appearance better than anyone else.
+Trust your instincts as a pet owner — you know your animal’s normal behavior better than anyone.

 Contact Montclair Veterinary Associates

-When your pet faces an acute medical situation, don’t hesitate to contact us immediately at (973) 321-7229 or reach out through our contact form for prompt assistance and professional veterinary care.
+When your pet faces an acute medical situation, don’t hesitate to contact our office for prompt assistance and professional veterinary care.